 Using a Garmin device that supports ConnectIQ Version 2

 For MPA and Power, XSS and XEP, Focus and Strain, Fat and Carbs and Time-to-Exhaustion, you’ll need to configure your Xert Username and Password.
 As of version 3.0, the software will automatically update your Garmin CIQ datafields, over-the-air, in the background.

-To configure the app you downloaded, click on button with the three dots beside each app.
-This opens the configuration screen which allows for basic configuration options.
-(Garmin is expanding the features on the page but for the moment it is quite limited.
-In the future we hope to provide links to help screens, for example.)
+To configure the app you downloaded, click on the button with the three dots beside each app.
+This opens the configuration screen for basic configuration options.
+(Garmin is expanding the features on the page but for the moment it’s quite limited.)

-Here additional information for various apps showing sample screens from Garmin Express:
+Here is additional information for various apps showing sample screens from Garmin Express:

 MPA and Power

 Power Average Time is the number of seconds of rolling average to use to display power.
 Since power and MPA are likely to always be displayed on the screen together, this enables you to configure the number of seconds you prefer to see for power data.